vmware-archive/vsphere-storage-for-docker/README.md

 **Docker**: 1.12 and higher (Recommended 1.13/17.03 and above to use managed plugin)

+# Dependencies

+The plugin uses VMCI (Virtual Machine Communication Interface) and vSockets to contact the service on ESX.
+The associated Linux kernel drivers are installed via the VMware Tools and its open version, namely [open-vm-tools](https://github.com/vmware/open-vm-tools), packages.
+Either one of these packages must hence be installed in the guest OS.
+It's recommended to install the most uptodate version of either of these packages as available.

 # Known Issues

 -  Volume metadata file got deleted while removing volume from VM(placed on Esx2) which is in use by another VM(placed on Esx1) [#1191](https://github.com/vmware/docker-volume-vsphere/issues/1191).
 It's an ESX issue and will be available in the next vSphere release.
 -  Full volume name with format like "volume@datastore" cannot be specified in the compose file for stack deployment. [#1315](https://github.com/vmware/docker-volume-vsphere/issues/1315).
 It is a docker compose issue and a workaround has been provided in the issue.
 -  Volume creation using VFAT filesystem is not working currently. [#1327](https://github.com/vmware/docker-volume-vsphere/issues/1327)
+-  Plugin fails to create volumes after installation on VM running boot2docker Linux.
+This is because open-vm-tools available for boot2docker doesn't install the vSockets driver and hence the plugin is unable to contact the ESX service. [#1744](https://github.com/vmware/docker-volume-vsphere/issues/1744)

 ## Contact us